 The validation of uploaded data is the last step in Data migration.
 This step consists of ensuring that extracted data from the source system has been uploaded correctly onto the target system.

 This final step is often the client’s responsibility.
-The AMOA (project management) consultants can assist the client to produce reports in order to extract the uploaded data of the target system so as to compare with the source system data and complete the import templates.
+The project management (AMOA in French) consultants can assist the client to produce reports in order to extract the uploaded data of the target system so as to compare with the source system data and complete the import templates.

 The data collection templates are excel files allowing the client to consolidate the data extracted from the source system.
 It is necessary to rely on the configuration Workbooks of the target system to create the collection templates.